nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README_U1_to_U3.rst

 The following parameters are mapped to values in the /etc/neutron/neutron.conf file on the Neutron controller:

 ::

-    NeutronCorePlugin
-    Maps to core_plugin parameter in [DEFAULT] section

     NeutronServicePlugins
     Maps to service_plugins parameter in [DEFAULT] section